k3ntako/5th-Dimension-CLI/README.md

 If you want to change the font size, please look at the settings in your Terminal application.

+### Adding features
+Because the source code is written in Typescript, you need to compile the files to vanilla Javascript.
+Run `npm tsc` and it will compile your Typescript in the background.
+Open a new Terminal window to run tests and run the program.

 ## Testing
 This program was built using test-driven development.
 Mocha, Chai, and Sinon were used to write the tests.